 For any enterprising business person, branding is an important step.
 Consider whether you’ll need a logo and branded stationery, or if there are any trade publications you should subscribe to.
 Continuous learning helps you get ahead.

 The good news is that many of your business expenses can be deducted on your taxes.
-Check out this quick list of common tax deductions from SheKnows, which advises keeping careful records of anything you plan to list in your taxes, and quotes Deborah Sweeney, the CEO of MyCorporation Business Services, as saying, “It is important to record what was spent, the date, [and] to whom it was paid.”
+Check out this quick list of common tax deductions from SheKnows, which advises keeping careful records of anything you plan to list in your taxes, and quotes Deborah Sweeney, the CEO of MyCorporation Business Services, as saying, “It is important to record what was spent, the date,

 Marketing In The Modern Age